thechaosinthesky/thesaurus_lookup/README.md

 # Search Recommendation Engine

-* Lookup matching terms from a thesaurus and suggest alternate terms
-* Uses recursive functions to find all combinations
-* Alternatively creates an array of combinations of all terms found in a given word
+* Using recursive functions or reduce, create a full list of suggestions that have found synonyms in the term replaced
 * Generates a Set of suggested words with the similar terms replaced

 ## Other Challenges: